39th Allstate Sugar Bowl Crescent City Classic 10k

 REGISTER FOR IT!

 YES, register NOW as a testimony to your commitment!
 An added bonus: EARLY registration is LESS expensive.
 Registration fees increase the longer you wait to register.
 Many use the CCC 10k Training Guide as the focus for their New Year Healthy Resolutions.
-January 1, 2016 is the PERFECT time to begin training!
-Use the CCC10k 2016 Training Guide available online here, published in the New Orleans Advocate, or in printed format available at area running stores.
+January 1, 2017 is the PERFECT time to begin training!
+Use the CCC10k 2017 Training Guide available online here or published in the New Orleans Advocate.
 REGISTER ONLINE NOW

 TRAIN FOR IT!

 This training program is designed to be easy and simple.
-However, should you need additional information, please email Gini via the CCC10K Training Blog (ccc10k.tumblr.com) with your questions and/or problems.
+However, should you need additional information, please email Gini via our website (under Contact Us) with your questions and/or problems.
 Area specialty running stores and the New Orleans Track Club (NOTC) have designated group training days – a really fun way to train with others and to meet friendly runners.
 These groups are open to ALL racers, runners and walkers – no experience is necessary!
 Below is a list of groups and days for you to consult.
-Groups train Uptown, Mid-City, City Park, Oak Street and Downtown, just to mention few locations.
+Groups train Uptown, Mid-City, City Park, Metairie and Downtown, just to mention few locations.
+Check with your favorite local store and NOTC for more info.

 Runners and walkers may also want to participate in other race events during their training.
-Of note is the 504k race, the official training run for the CCC10k and benefitting one of our Charity Partners: Youth Run NOLA, and the CCC10k sponsored 2-mile St. Patrick’s Day Classic Race on Sunday, March 13, 2016 at 10:00 am on Metairie Road.
+Of note is the CCC10k sponsored 2-mile St. Patrick’s Day Classic Race on Sunday, March 12, 2017 at 10:00 am on Metairie Road.
 Stick around afterward for the St. Pat’s Parade for post-race FUN!

 RUN FOR IT!